JaninaMattes/NoiseGuided-SmoothLFM/README.md

 ## 💡 Motivation

-This framework addresses fundamental trade-offs in generative modelling—sample quality, diversity, and inference speed—while providing a principled route to improved interpretability and controllability with classifier-free guidance, based on self-supervised representation learning.
+This framework addresses fundamental trade-offs in generative modelling (e.g. sample quality, diversity, and inference speed) while providing a principled route to improved interpretability and controllability utilising classifier-free guidance, based on self-supervised representation learning (or self-guidance).
 It integrates an auxiliary Bayesian β-VAE encoder for high-level semantic representation learning and employs deterministic continuous flows in place of stochastic noise schedules, producing high-fidelity outputs.
 The auxiliary, smooth Bayesian latent space with a deterministic flow-based decoder allows for perturbations in latent space to correspond to modifications in pixel-based outputs, e.g. via linear morphs (or latent space walks).

 ---